The effect of manual therapy on gastrocnemius muscle stiffness in healthy individuals

 Level of evidence: Therapy, level 2.

 Albin, S., "The effect of manual therapy on gastrocnemius muscle stiffness in healthy individuals" (2019).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 3.